 Hello, and welcome to my website!
 Its purpose is to introduce you to my music.
-It contains some audio samples of my work, a list of works, some video, an assortment of reviews, some links - and a commonplace book.
+It contains some audio samples of my work, a bio (with list of works), an assortment of reviews, some important links - and a commonplace book.
 I like talking about music - shared pleasures are twice as intense! - perhaps not as much as I like experiencing and making it - but enough for me to welcome the opportunity to start a blog, which, I hope, may evolve into a conversation.
 The first blogs are fragments of a sort of musical autobiography, more personal than the 'official' Bio.
 It's inevitable that the blog will languish when composing becomes particularly intense, so I apologize in advance for any prolonged silence.

-The other new section is devoted to the wonderful paintings of my brother Bob Plant. - I've tried to articulate something of what they mean to me in my introductory paragraph on the page.
+The other new section is devoted to the wonderful paintings of my brother Bob Plant - I've tried to articulate something of what they mean to me in my introductory paragraph on the page.
 Please click on 'Bob's paintings,' and enjoy!